LucaMalavolta/PyORBIT/docs/modules_abstract_common.rst

 =====================
 This is the common model class

-.. module:: pyorbit.models.abstract_common
+.. module:: pyorbit.common.abstract_common

 Some stuff here

-.. automodule:: pyorbit.models.abstract_common
+.. automodule:: pyorbit.common.abstract_common
    :members: